mrrcollins/GozBrowserBox/README.markdown

 * The Ubuntu Alternate CD or network installer from [Alternative downloads](http://www.ubuntu.com/download/desktop/alternative-downloads) for 12.04 (this will probably work on other versions, but I can't think of a good reason not to just use 12.04)
 * An Internet connection

 # Installation

-This will set up the current machine to boot only into Chrome.
-The machine must be an Intel based machine and should have at least 512MB of RAM.
+This will set up the current machine to boot into Chrome, be a Chrome server, or use Chrome as a remote browser.

 1. Boot off of the Alternate or Network Installer media
 2. At the select language prompt, hit the **ESC** key twice, then click *OK*.